return42/sphkerneldoc/linux_src_doc/include/linux/dma-fence_h.rst

     return if f1 is chronologically later than f2

     :param u32 f1:
-        [in]    the first fence's seqno
+        the first fence's seqno

     :param u32 f2:
-        [in]    the second fence's seqno from the same context
+        the second fence's seqno from the same context

 .. _`__dma_fence_is_later.description`: